HrishikeshKanabar/Auto-ReadMe-Generator/Develop/generatedReadme/genratedReadMe.md

   6.)
 [Questions](#questions)

   ## Installation
-  clone this project locally by git commands to run
+  doenload locally and run project

   ## Usage
-  run node index.js
+  Run node index.js

   ## License
   This appliction is covered under MIT license

   ## Contribution
-  Send email to be added as contributor and open pull request
+  Send email to be added as contributor and open PR

   ## Test
   npm test or unit test